JoshDevHub/Chess/README.md

 ## Features

-My Chess program makes use of the following feature set:
+### Dual Move Interface

+I included two options for users to choose from when it comes to moving their pieces:
+1. The user can enter an origin square and a target square together in one line (eg. e2e4)
+2. The user can enter an origin square followed by Enter/Return to get a list of moves to choose from for the piece at the origin square.
+The user can then enter the target square to execute their desired move.

+So why did I do it this way?
+I did some light research with other Odin students' Chess projects (not looking at code, just playing and getting a feel for their UI/UX on the command line) and noticed that the 2nd option I listed above was the way just about everyone did it.
+I knew I wanted to build this interface for a couple of reasons:
+1. It's friendly for users who don't know the ins and outs of Chess and how all the pieces move.
+It'll additionally be familiar to any Odin students who want to review my project and its code.
+2. It presents a nice design challenge, particularly the aspect where I reprint the board with the move possibilities and captures highlighted to aide the user in visualizing their moves.

+However, I am an experienced Chess player and have been playing the game since I was a kid.
+Anyone very familiar with the game and how the pieces move will find this interface clunky.
+So I also developed the move interface where you can just enter a move in one line, skipping the second step entirely to make for a smooth, uninterrupted user experience.

+### Temp Outline
 1. Every piece along with their unique movesets
     - includes castling and en passant capture
     - correctly filters out illegal move options, such as moves that would place own king in check
-2. Two options for entering moves into the CLI.
-    - option#1: enter an origin square and a target square together in one line (eg. e2e4)
-    - option#2: enter an origin square followed by Enter/Return to get a list of moves to choose from for the piece at the origin square.
-The user can then enter the target square to execute their desired move.
-3. Ability to save a game in progress and load it back later
+2. Ability to save a game in progress and load it back later
-4. Implementation of most win and draw states
+3. Implementation of most win and draw states
     - exception being draw by Insufficient Material